nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Example:
 * `put P/John Doe L/starting five` Puts John Doe into the lineup named starting five

-### Mark the attendance of players: `mark`

-Mark the attendance of players in a team for a specific training date or competition.

-Format: `mark i/INDEX_SCHEDULE P/PLAYER [P/MORE_PLAYERS]`
-* Mark all players specified PLAYER_NAME as present for the event with index number INDEX_SCHEDULE on the schedule.
-* The index must be a positive integer 1, 2, 3…

-Example:
-* `mark i/1 P/Budaha P/john` Marks Budaha Arda and John Doe as present for the event with schedule index 1.

-### Mark a player as absent: `unmark`

-Mark the attendance of players in a team as absent for a specific training date or competition.

-Format: `unmark i/INDEX_SCHEDULE P/PLAYER [P/MORE_PLAYERS]​`
-* Mark all players with the specified PLAYER_NAME as absent for the event with index number INDEX_SCHEDULE on the schedule.
-* The index **must be a positive integer 1, 2, 3.**

-Example:
-* `unmark i/1 P/Budaha P/john` marks Budaha Arda and John Doe as absent for the event with schedule index 1.

 ### Viewing the summary: `view`